 I have added the expression within brackets, to enhance clarity.
 The probabilities of the single events (on the right) are those proposed by Peter Stoner, and I am not going to discuss them.
-Now, if we indicate the whole prophecy with E, according to Stoner the probability of the null hypothesis is
+Now, if we indicate the whole prophecy with E, according to Stoner the probability of the event under the null hypothesis is

-This is a really small probability for the null hypothesis, so we must accept that a power beyond human comprehension has… But let’s read again the prophecy: it seems articulated but, in fact, it only says that the place where Babylon once raised will be basically abandoned by human beings.
+This is a small probability for the event under the null hypothesis, so we must accept that a power beyond human comprehension has… But let’s read again the prophecy: it seems articulated but, in fact, it only says that the place where Babylon once raised will be basically abandoned by human beings.
 In other words, it seems reasonable to say that for .
 If that is the case, then we have

 A further observation is that if the place is desolated with no human beings () then it is reasonable to assume that it becomes the reign of wild animals.
 In other words: .
 Not only that, I would guess that it is safe to assume that is about one.
 Then we have found